nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view a task
-2. KoolToDoManager prompts for name of task
+2. Burdens prompts for name of task
 3. User inputs name of task
-4. KoolToDoManager brings up details of task <br>
+4. Burdens brings up details of task <br>
 Use case ends.

 **Extensions**